pirate-party-uk/policy/Environment/Adopt The Space For Cycling Framework.md

 =====================================

 We would adopt the "Making Space for Cycling" framework.

-* Cycle infrastructure funding to councils would be increased to £20 per person

 * Safeguards would ensure that it is spent on infrastructure that primarily benefits cyclists